-In December 2004, the Financial Accounting Standards Board, or FASB, issued SFAS No. 123R, "Share-Based Payment", or SFAS 123R, a revision of SFAS 123.
-SFAS 123R requires companies to recognize expense associated with share-based compensation arrangements, including employee stock options, using a fair value-based option-pricing model, and eliminates the alternative to use APB 25's intrinsic method of accounting for share-based payments.
+In December 2004, the Financial Accounting Standards Board, or FASB, issued SFAS No. 123R, "Share-Based Payment", or SFAS 123R, a revision of SFAS No. 123, "Accounting for Stock-Based Compensation".
+SFAS 123R requires companies to recognize expense associated with share-based compensation arrangements, including employee stock options, using a fair value-based option pricing model, and eliminates the alternative to use APB 25's intrinsic method of accounting for share-based payments.
 The standard generally allows two alternative transition methods in the year of adoption - prospective application and retroactive application with restatement of prior financial statements to include the same amounts that were previously included in the pro forma disclosures.
 On January 1, 2006, we adopted SFAS 123R using the prospective method of implementation.
 According to the prospective method, the previously issued financial statements will not be adjusted.